 Proxy-Authorization

-The HTTP Proxy-Authorization request header is used by a client to provide credentials to a proxy server to gain access to a protected resource.
+The HTTP Proxy-Authorization request header carries credentials for authenticating a client with a proxy server to gain access to the requested resource.

 Usage